bens4lsu/theskinny-publish/Content/blog2/tri.md

 He stopped, drank it at leisure, and then carefully set the cup neatly and upright on the ground.

-<a onclick="window.open('/pg3.php?spgmGal=062%20-%20RocketKidz%20Triathlon%202010','062RocketKidzTriathlon2010','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');">My pics are here.</a>  Race results for the little kids are <a href="http://www.rocketkidzfoundation.com/results/2010%20ROCKET%20KIDZ%20ROOKIES%20TRI%203-4%20Overall%20RESULTS.HTM" target="_blank">here</a>.
+[My pics are here](http://localhost:8000/gal/062%20-%20RocketKidz%20Triathlon%202010/).
+Race results for the little kids are <a href="http://www.rocketkidzfoundation.com/results/2010%20ROCKET%20KIDZ%20ROOKIES%20TRI%203-4%20Overall%20RESULTS.HTM" target="_blank">here</a>.
 Nice showing by the girls at the top of the heap, I noticed.